predictable-labs/ryumem/examples/demo/ryumem-travel-planner/README.md

 ### How to Use
 1. Click any query button to execute it
 2. The first query will take ~5.5 seconds (full execution with 10 tools)
+3. A workflow is automatically generated and shown in the Workflows panel
+4. Click on the Settings icon in the workflow to edit it (enable/disable exploratory tools)
-3. Click a similar query (e.g., another Mumbai to Bangalore trip)
+5. Click a similar query (e.g., another Mumbai to Bangalore trip)
-4. Watch it complete in ~1 second with only 4 core tools (82% faster!)
+6. Watch it complete in ~1.3 seconds with optimized execution (76-77% faster!)
-5. Observe the performance metrics update in real-time
+7. Observe the performance metrics update in real-time
-6. Click **"Reset Demo"** in the top-right to start fresh
+8. Click **"Reset Demo"** in the top-right to start fresh

 ## How It Works